jharini/booknotes/system-design/system-design-interview/chapter28/README.md

 Here's how it works:
  * all operations are ordered in a sequence.
 All operations are independent in their own databases.
  * operations are executed from first to last
- * when an operation fails, the entire process starts to roll back until the beginning with compensating operations
+ * when an operation fails, the entire process starts to roll back until the beginning with compensating operations.
+ * If a distributed transaction has n operations, we need to prepare 2n operations: n operations for the normal case and another n for the compensating transaction during rollback.
 ![saga](images/saga.png)

 How do we coordinate the workflow?
 There are two approaches we can take:
- * Choreography - all services involved in a saga subscribe to the related events and do their part in the saga
+ * Choreography - all services involved in a saga subscribe to the related events and do their part in the saga.
+Fully decentralized coordination.
  * Orchestration - a single coordinator instructs all services to do their jobs in the correct order

 The challenge of using choreography is that business logic is split across multiple service, which communicate asynchronously.
+So each service has to maintain an internal state machine in order to understand what to do when other services emit an event.
+It can become hard to manage when there are many services.
 The orchestration approach handles complexity well, so it is typically the preferred approach in a digital wallet system.

-Here's a comparison between TC/C and Saga:
+Here's a comparison between TC/C and Saga (both application level distributed transactions):
 |                                           | TC/C            | Saga                     |
 |-------------------------------------------|-----------------|--------------------------|
 | Compensating action                       | In Cancel phase | In rollback phase        |